 I have installed Windows 10 in the triple boot with Windows 8 and Ubuntu a couple of weeks ago.
 Everything was working fine like a charm.
 But when yesterday when I booted up the laptop.
-I came across this error and thus unable to boot.
+I came across this error and was thus unable to boot.

 Windows Boot Configuration Data does not contain valid OS Entry